-TRO 15 To facilitate, where appropriate, the conversion of former demesnes or estate dwellings and their outbuildings into tourism facilities, subject to good planning principles and architectural practice.
-TRO 16 To facilitate the sustainable development of a variety of quality tourist accommodation types, at suitable locations, throughout the county.
-TRO 17 To positively consider the development of new hotels in existing settlements, with particular preference for locations in larger settlements.
-In rural locations (i.e villages / rural nodes), it must be demonstrated that: (i) the area proposed to be served by the new development has high visitor numbers associated with an existing attraction / facility; (ii) a need for new / additional hotel type accommodation for these visitors has been identified having regard to the profile of the visitor and the availability and proximity of existing hotels in the area; and (iii) the distance of the location from a significant settlement is such that visitors to the area/attraction are unlikely to avail of existing hotel facilities.
-TRO 18 To positively consider the (part) conversion of existing dwellings to Bed & Breakfasts (B&Bs) and Guesthouses, to be operated by the owner-occupier of the dwelling.
-Applications for new build B&Bs /guesthouses will in the first instance be evaluated as private dwellings and the objectives and standards applicable in that area type (e.g. large town, rural town, rural area etc) will be applied.
-TRO 19 To ensure that holiday home / self-catering developments on a farm holding shall be provided by farmhouse extension or by the utilisation of other existing dwellings / structures on the property.
+TRO 17 To facilitate, where appropriate, the conversion of former demesnes or estate dwellings and their outbuildings into tourism facilities, subject to good planning principles and architectural practice.
+TRO 18 To facilitate the sustainable development of a variety of quality tourist accommodation types, at suitable locations, throughout the county.
+TRO 19 To positively consider the development of new hotels in existing settlements, with particular preference for locations in larger settlements.
+In rural locations (i.e village/rural nodes), it must be demonstrated that: (i) the area proposed to be served by the new development has high visitor numbers associated with an existing attraction / facility; (ii) a need for new / additional hotel type accommodation for these visitors has been identified having regard to the profile of the visitor and the availability and proximity of existing hotels in the area; and (iii) the distance of the location from a significant settlement is such that visitors to the area/attraction are unlikely to avail of existing hotel facilities.
+TRO 20 To positively consider the (part) conversion of existing dwellings to Bed & Breakfasts (B&Bs) and Guesthouses, to be operated by the owner-occupier of the dwelling.
+Applications for new build B&Bs /guesthouses will in the first instance be evaluated as private dwellings and the objectives and standards applicable in that area type (e.g. large town, rural town, rural area, etc) will be applied.
+TRO 21 To ensure that holiday home / self-catering developments on a farm holding shall be provided by farmhouse extension or by the utilisation of other existing dwellings / structures on the property.
 Only where it has been demonstrated that these are not viable options, will permission be considered for new build development.
 Any new build development shall be in close proximity to the existing farmhouse.
-TRO 20 To facilitate the development of hostels along established walking / hiking routes and adjacent to existing tourism / recreation facilities, subject to normal planning criteria.
+TRO 22 To facilitate the development of hostels along established walking / hiking routes and adjacent to existing tourism / recreation facilities, subject to normal planning criteria.

-5.4.3.3 Key Tourism Pillar 3: Flagship Infrastructure Projects the implementation of the National Tourism Strategy 'People, Place and Policy:
+5.4.3.3 Key Tourism Pillar 3: Flagship Infrastructure Projects